Overview & Career Outlook

 Lasell University increases your opportunities for career advancement and obtains higher-paying jobs.
-Earning this degree will provide you with everything you need to make a bigger impact in your current job and to better compete for a higher-level position in the Marketing field.
+Earning this degree will provide you with everything you need to make a more significant impact in your current job and better compete for a higher-level position in Marketing.

 This program cultivates vital management and marketing skills to help you flourish in domestic and global business environments.
 Our Marketing MBA provides industry insights and fosters key proficiencies needed to manage and execute a marketing strategy.
-You will explore a variety of topics pertinent to today's marketer, including business analysis, market research, market segmentation, consumer behavior, advertising, operations, and more.
-Lasell's MBA in Marketing gives the knowledge base you need to adopt new marketing techniques and practices as the industry evolves and plays a critical role in your organization's success.
+You will explore various topics pertinent to today's marketers, including business analysis, market research, market segmentation, consumer behavior, advertising, operations, and more.
+Lasell's MBA in Marketing gives you the knowledge base to adopt new marketing techniques and practices as the industry evolves and plays a critical role in your organization's success.

 The curriculum for the MBA in Marketing is a combination of core business courses, marketing-focused courses and electives.
 The curriculum contains a total of 14 courses (42 credits.
 There are 11 core courses (33 credits) and 3 concentration courses (9 credits) in which you can pick 3 courses out of 5 options.
 Get more information about our Course Schedules.

 This course considers the key aspects of what it means to be a leader in our ever-changing global business environment.
 Best practices and key considerations for developing global strategy, driving change around the world, managing multicultural teams, addressing the intricacies of a global supply chain, and the challenges we face from macro trends, such as climate change and sustainability.